broadinstitute/prism_data_processing/README.md

 # Prism Data Processing

-Public version of the data processing pipeline for PRISM medium throughput screens (MTS).
+Public version of the data processing pipeline for [PRISM](https://www.theprismlab.org/) medium throughput screens (MTS).
 For use by collaborators to regenerate tables and plots correlating drug response to cell line features.
 Public cell line data for equivalent analysis is available on the [DepMap Portal](https://depmap.org/portal/).

+For only biomarker analysis see the `cdsr_biomarker` [package](https://github.com/broadinstitute/cdsr_biomarker).

 This repository contains 3 primary scripts: